 Experience in patients with hepatic impairment is limited.
+Based on a clinical Experience in patients with nepatic impairment is imitate.
 Based on a clinical pharmacology study in 24 subjects with mild, moderate, and severe liver impairment [see Clinical Pharmacology (12.3)], the following general recommendations can be made.
 No dosage adjustment is needed in patients with mild liver impairment.
 Initial, escalation, and maintenance doses should generally be reduced by approximately 25% in patients with moderate and severe liver impairment without ascites and 50% in patients with severe liver impairment with ascites.
 Escalation and maintenance doses may be adjusted according to clinical response [see Dosage and Administration (2.1)].